soimort/translate-shell/README.md

 ### Environment and Encoding

 It is strongly recommended that you use UTF-8 codeset for your default locale, as it potentially supports all languages.
-You can check if your codeset is UTF-8 using:
+You can check whether your codeset is UTF-8 using:

     $ echo $LANG
     en_US.UTF-8

+Or:

+    $ locale
+    LC_CTYPE=en_US.UTF-8

 And you need to have necessary Unicode fonts installed for the languages you want to display.